Bachelor of Social Work (BSW)

 - Submit two professional references (must use BSW recommendation form)

-- Submit a current copy of an UNR Academic Requirement Report (ARR), Course History and if applicable, Transfer Credit Report (all documents listed found in MyNEVADA)
+- Submit a current copy of an University Academic Requirement Report (ARR), Course History and if applicable, Transfer Credit Report (all documents listed found in MyNEVADA)

-The application deadline for admission to the professional sequence is January 15th (for the following fall semester).
-Should January 15th fall on a weekend, all completed application packets must be received by the School of Social Work office by the end of business (5:00 p.m.
-P.S.T.) the last weekday BEFORE January 15th.
-Admission decisions are finalized during spring semester; students accepted into the major begin 400 level social work courses during following fall semester.
+The application deadline for admission to the professional sequence is Jan.
+15 (for the following fall semester).
+Should Jan.
+15 fall on a weekend, all completed application packets must be received by the School of Social Work office by the end of business (5:00 p.m.
+P.S.T.) the last weekday before Jan.
+15. Admission decisions occur during spring semester and students accepted into the major begin 400-level Social Work courses the following fall semester.

 Related Degrees and Programs